A genetically modified organism, or GMO, is an organism that has had its DNA altered or modified in some way through genetic engineering.

 "Most developed nations do not consider GMOs to be safe," according to the Non-GMO Project.
 "In more than 60 countries around the world, including Australia, Japan and all of the countries in the European Union, there are significant restrictions or outright bans on the production and sale of GMOs."

-However, many scientific organizations believe the fear-mongering that runs through discussions of GMO foods is more emotional than factual.
+Many scientific organizations and industry groups agree that the fear-mongering that runs through discussions of GMO foods is more emotional than factual.
 "Indeed, the science is quite clear: crop improvement by the modern molecular techniques of biotechnology is safe," the American Association for the Advancement of Science (AAAS) said in a 2012 statement.

 Others point to the benefits of sturdier crops with higher yields.
 "GM crops can improve yields for farmers, reduce draws on natural resources and fossil fuels and provide nutritional benefits," according to a statement on the website for Monsanto, the world's largest manufacturer of GMOs.